juan-pineda/Tesis_5_AGN_fitter/README.md

 # Objectives

 ## General objetive:
- * To correlate the physical characteristics of nearby AGNs obtained from the observed spectral energy distribution and the differents models used to reproduce it (with a bayesian MCMC approach).**
+ * To correlate the physical characteristics of AGNs with z < 0.7 obtained from the observed spectral energy distribution and the differents models used to reproduce it (with a bayesian MCMC approach).**

  * (To determine the relationship between the physical characteristics of nearby AGNs and the differents models used for accretion disk, cold dust and torus as inputs for the bayesian MCMC code AGNfitter to reproduce the observed spectral energy distribution.)

 ## Specific objetives:
- * To choose the set of most relevant physical models for the torus, accretion disk and cold dust for nearby AGNs to be implemented in the bayesian MCMC code AGNfitter to fit the spectral energy distribution.
+ * To choose the set of most relevant physical models for the torus, accretion disk and cold dust for AGNs with z < 0.7 to be implemented in the bayesian MCMC code AGNfitter to fit the spectral energy distribution.

- * To model the spectral energy distribution of a sample of nearby AGNs for which very high-quality data is available over the wavelength range from radio to far UV using the bayesian MCMC code AGNfitter.
+ * To model the spectral energy distribution of a sample of AGNs with z < 0.7 for which very high-quality data is available over the wavelength range from radio to far UV using the bayesian MCMC code AGNfitter.

   * To analyse from the best fit the meaning of the physical parameters, uncertainties and limitations to describe each host galaxies and its AGNs.